jaateixeira/vc2sng/README.md

 **Keywords:** Visualization, Prototypes, Design engineering, Maintenance engineering, Tree graphs, Stacking, Information analysis, Business communication, Cognitive science, graph drawing, graph comparison, visual, side-by-side, node equivalence matrix, merge graph, business process models

 ## Contributing
 If you'd like to contribute to this project, please follow the standard GitHub fork and pull request workflow.
+See [contributing.md](contributing.md) for details.

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.